• Home Home

 "My climbing and rambling roses are covered in black spot and rust this year!"
 Sophie said in the video's caption.
 "Most probably caused by all the rain this winter, it looks awful!"

-Rather than using pesticide treatments or even neem oil, which can harm pollinators, Sophie completely removes infected leaves and cleans her shears well to avoid spreading the fungus.
+Rather than using pesticide treatments or even neem oil, which is safer but can harm pollinators if applied thickly or during the day before it can absorb into the leaves, Sophie completely removes infected leaves and cleans her shears well to avoid spreading the fungus.

 "I am religious at removing the lower leaves of each shrub to allow good airflow," Sophie wrote.
 "I also have salvias planted amongst them, as this is supposed to help.
 As the salvias release their scent, they also release sulphur which helps against black spot."